jutivia/Coinvise-MarketPlace-Review/READMe.md

 ---

 `import {EnumerableSet} from "@openzeppelin/contracts/utils/EnumerableSet.sol"`
-- This is a libarary for managing bytes32 data types.
-It contains functions to add, remove,etc. bytes32 from a bytes32 array.
+- This is a library for managing bytes32 data types.
+It contains functions to add, remove, etc. bytes32 from a bytes32 array.
 ---
 <a id="ReentrancyGuardUpgradeable"></a>
 ##